-It's recommended that you make your reservation two to three days in advance of your departure date when you're booking a seat on a tourist-class Central America bus.
+The following tourist-class companies are your best bet for traveling Central America by bus, but it's recommended that you make your reservation two to three days in advance of your departure date when you're booking a seat on one of these tourist-class Central American bus companies.

 01 of 04